HHousen/TransformerSum/experiments/README.md

 *The huggingface/transformers documentation says "ALBERT uses repeating layers which results in a small memory footprint."
 This may be true but I found that the normal batch sizes I used for the base and large models would crash the training script when `albert` models were used.
 Thus, the batch sizes were decreased.
 The advantage that of `albert` that I found was incredibly small model weight checkpoint files (see results below for sizes).

-All models were trained for 3 epochs (which will result in different numbers of steps but will ensure that each model saw the same amount of information), using the AdamW optimizer with a linear scheduler with 1800 steps of warmup.
+All models were trained for 3 epochs (except `albert-xlarge-v2`) (which will result in different numbers of steps but will ensure that each model saw the same amount of information), using the AdamW optimizer with a linear scheduler with 1800 steps of warmup.
 Gradients were accumulated every 2 batches and clipped at 1.0. **Only 60% of the data was used** (to decrease training time, but also will provide similar results if all the data was used). `--no_use_token_type_ids` was set if the model was not compatible with token type ids.

 Full command used to run the tests: